Filed under:

 Also available as a YouTube video.

 Andy was the hero with thrust heroic qualities.
 Brooks was the doomed side character.
-And Red was somewhere in between Andy and Brooks.
+And Red was somewhere in between.
 It is Red’s transformation that we saw in the film, from his refusal of hope throughout the film to finally embracing it at the end.

 Andy and Red hugging at the end of The Shawshank Redemption